yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "[relativeAmount]% Strength bonus for [mapUnitFilter] units within [amount] tiles"
 	Example: "[+20]% Strength bonus for [Wounded] units within [3] tiles"

 	Applicable to: Unit

-??? example  "May found a religion"
-	Applicable to: Unit

-??? example  "May enhance a religion"
-	Applicable to: Unit

 ??? example  "Can only attack [combatantFilter] units"